dasha-samples/dasha-in-car-assistant/README.md

-#Build a talking car with Dasha AI
+#Build a talking car app with Dasha AI

-Let’s take a look at  how you may create a simple in-car assistant conversational AI app using Dasha AI.

-If this is your first introduction to the technology, please follow [this link](https://dasha.ai/en-us/blog/conversational-ai-app-creation-guide) which will guide you through the process of installing the programs you need to create a voice assistant for cars.

-When you’re all set, clone the repo and open it in Visual Studio Code.
-Alternatively, you can clone the project directly from your terminal using  Let’s see what’s happening with the code and how you can make your own app based on it.
+To launch the app:

+1. Get your Dasha API key.
+You'll need to pop into the [Dasha Developer Community](https://community.dasha.ai).
+2. Make sure you have latest Node.js, NPM and VS Code installed.
+In VS Code extension marketplace install Dasha Studio extension.
+3. Clone the repo and open the project in Visual Studio Code.
+4. In the terminal `dasha account login` to register your API key. `npm i` then `npm start chat` for text chat or `npm start 12223334455` where 12223334455 is your phone number in the international format.
+You will get a call on your phone.

+You can follow the tutorial below to recreate this application.

+Open the repo in VS Code.

 Go to __main.dsl__

-Let’s take a look at the first few lines of the code.
-In this part, the context is declared and the variables that we will use in this context are written out.
+In the first few lines, the context variables and types are declared.

 ```dsl
 context